An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Data

 \subsection{The CANDELS multi-wavelength survey}

-CANDELS\footnote{\url{http://candels.ucolick.org/}} is one of the most ambitious {\it Hubble Space Telescope} (HST) observational programs \citep{Grogin11, Koekmoer11}.
+CANDELS\footnote{\url{http://arcoiris.ucolick.org/candels/}} is one of the most ambitious {\it Hubble Space Telescope} (HST) observational programs \citep{Grogin11, Koekmoer11}.
 It involves more than 4 months of cumulative observing time between 2010 and 2013.
-The CANDELS HST surveys have selected a set of around 200,000 galaxies up to $z = 8$ using two of its instruments: the Advance Camera for Surveys (ACS) and the Wide Field Camera 3 (WFC3).
+The CANDELS HST surveys have selected a set of around 200~000 galaxies up to $z = 8$ using two of its instruments: the Advance Camera for Surveys (ACS) and the Wide Field Camera 3 (WFC3).
 Both provide NUV to NIR data collection (0.435-1.6~$\mu$m) thanks to broadband filter imaging.
 The CANDELS selection criteria enforced observation in WFC3/F160W filter (1.6~$\mu$m central wavelength, $H$-band) focusing on five fields: (1) Great Observatories Origins Deep Survey South (GOODS--S), (2) Ultra Deep Survey (UDS), (3) Cosmic Evolution Survey (COSMOS), (4) Extended Groth Strip (EGS), and (5) Great Observatories Origins Deep Survey North (GOODS--N), sorted by date of publication.

 The CANDELS observing program is composed by two observational modes with different $H$-band limiting apparent magnitude (m$_H^{lim}$): CANDELS/Wide (m$_H^{lim} \sim$ 27 AB) and CANDELS/Deep (m$_H^{lim} \sim$ 27.7 AB).
-All these fields have a sky-projected area of around 200~arcmin$^2$ and host $\sim$35,000 detected sources each. \autoref{tab:candels_info} shows a detailed description of the central RA/DEC coordinates, covered area, and number of sources.

-For this work, we use the catalogs published by the CANDELS team and released through the Rainbow database\footnote{The Rainbow database is operated by the Centro de Astrobiología (CAB/INTA), partnered with the University of California Observatories at Santa Cruz (UCO/Lick,UCSC).}.
+All these fields have a sky-projected area of around 200~arcmin$^2$ and host $\sim$35~000 detected sources each. \autoref{tab:candels_info} shows a detailed description of the central RA/DEC coordinates, covered area, and number of sources.
+For this work, we use the catalogs published by the CANDELS team and released through the Rainbow database\footnote{The Rainbow database is operated by the Centro de Astrobiología (CAB/INTA), partnered with the University of California Observatories at Santa Cruz (UCO/Lick,UCSC)}.